Your dream Scotland elopement – the ultimate planning guide

 Book your photographer

-Once you have completed these steps (or even before, since your photographer can also help you choose everything from the start), you can contact the photographer of your choice and ask about her services for your elopement in Scotland.
+Once you have completed these steps (or even before, since your photographer can also help you choose everything from the start), you can contact the photographer of your choice and ask about her services for your Scotland elopement.
 Not all photographers offer the same number of hours each day.
 Some (like myself) also offer a complete travel experience that will take your elopement to the next level and will be an unforgettable event.
 Don’t overlook your photographer’s experience in traveling and shooting elopements, since this is the most important part: being stuck with a photographer who is not ready to follow you where you have decided to exchange your vows, or who won’t be able to recommend an amazing place to do so, if you haven’t decided yet, can totally kill your day!

-A beautiful elopement in Scotland
+A beautiful Scotland elopement

 filmed by Heart Stone Film